A supercritical elliptic equation in the annulus: Abstract

 By a combination of variational and topological techniques in the presence of invariant cones, we detect a new type of positive axially symmetric solutions of the Dirichlet problem for the elliptic equation

 in an annulus $A \subset \R^N$ ($N\ge3$).
 Here $p>2$ is allowed to be supercritical and $a(x)$ is an axially symmetric but possibly nonradial function with additional symmetry and monotonicity properties, which are shared by the solution $u$ we construct.
-In the case where $a$ equals a positive constant, we obtain nonradial solutions in the case where the exponent $p$ is large or when the annulus $A$ is large with fixed width.
+In the case where $a$ equals a positive constant, we detect conditions, only depending on the exponent $p$ and on the inner radius of the annulus, that ensure that the solution is nonradial.